-For the purposes of Article 127(4) and Article 130(2), point (c), and Article 130(4), point (c), where relevant, upon request from the competent authority concerned as defined in Article 116(1), entities including other marketing authorisation holders as defined in Article 116(1), importers and manufacturers of medicinal products or active substances and relevant suppliers of these, wholesale distributors, stakeholder representative associations or other persons or legal entities that are authorised or entitled to supply medicinal products to the public shall provide any information requested in a timely manner.
+For the purposes of Article 127(4) and Article 130(2), point (c), and Article 130(4), point (c), where relevant, upon request from the competent authority concerned as defined in Article 116(1), entities including other marketing authorisation holders as defined in Article 116(1), importers and manufacturers of medicinal products or active substances and relevant suppliers of these, wholesale distributors, stakeholder representative associations or other persons or legal entities that are authorised or entitled to supply medicinal products to the public shall provide any information requested in a timely manner, within the timeframe specified by the competent authority concerned.

-Role of the Agency
+Article 130 Role of the Agency

-- 1. The Agency shall, in collaboration with the working party referred to in Article 121(1), point (c), ensure the following: - develop a common methodology to identify critical medicinal products, including the evaluation of vulnerabilities with respect to the supply chain of those medicines, in consultation, where appropriate, with relevant stakeholders: - specify the procedures and criteria for establishing and reviewing the Union list of (b) critical medicinal products referred to in Article 131; - specify the tools, methods of and criteria for the monitoring and reporting provided for in Articles 127(6), point (a), and 128(1), point (a); - (d) specify the methods for the provision and review of MSSG recommendations referred to in Article 132, paragraphs 1 and 3.
+- 1. The Agency shall, in collaboration with the MSSG and the working party referred to in Article 121(1), point (c), ensure the following: - (a) develop a common methodology to identify critical medicinal products on the basis of their therapeutic relevance and availability of appropriate alternatives and other medicinal products (at risk) that may become critical if affected by supply chain vulnerabilities, including the evaluation of vulnerabilities with respect to the supply chain of those medicines, in consultation, where appropriate, with relevant stakeholders; - (aa) develop a common methodology to evaluate the vulnerabilities with respect to the supply chains of medicinal products, in consultation, where appropriate, with relevant stakeholders; - (b) specify the procedures and criteria for establishing and reviewing the Union list of critical medicinal products referred to in Article 131, including the procedure for and criteria of the prioritisation of the vulnerability evaluation; - (c) specify the tools, methods of and criteria for the monitoring and reporting provided for in Articles 127(6), point (a), and 128(1), point (a); - (d) specify the methods for the provision and review of MSSG recommendations referred to in Article 132, paragraphs 1 and 3.